Back

-Pharmacy app development is not as popular as messengers or games.
+Pharmacy app development is not as popular as messenger apps or games.
 The reason lies in the fact that the ePharmacy segment is a new player in the global mobile app market, unlike eCommerce or other leaders.
-In addition, the pharmaceutical industry is conservative and demanding in terms of regulations and restrictions.
-You can’t just add a complete list of the existing drugs in your app; some are only available by prescription, while others must be stored in a special way.
+In addition, the pharmaceutical industry is demanding in terms of regulations and restrictions.
+It’s not as simple as just adding a list of the existing medications to your app; some are only available by prescription, while others must be stored in special conditions.

-However, in the coming years, the online pharmacy market will gradually grow.
-By 2026 the global ePharmacy area will exceed $177 billion, according to the Fortune Businesshttps://www.fortunebusinessinsights.com/industry-reports/epharmacy-market-100238 and Mordor Intelligencehttps://www.mordorintelligence.com/industry-reports/epharmacy-market reports.
+However, in the coming years, the online pharmacy market is set to gradually grow.
+By 2026 the global ePharmacy area will exceed $177 billion, according to the Fortune Business and Mordor Intelligence reports.

-Today, the fastest growinghttps://www.mordorintelligence.com/industry-reports/epharmacy-market pharmacy and healthcare market segment is the Asian region.
-Perhaps in a few years it will catch up with the largest online pharmacy market in North America.
+Today, the fastest-growing pharmacy and healthcare market segment is the Asian region.
+This market is perfectly situated to catch up to and eventually overtake the largest online pharmacy market, North America.

-New participants are regularly added to the ePharmacy market.
-At the start, this industry included only medicine stores, both prescription and over-the-counter drugs.
+New participants are always joining the ePharmacy market.
+Initially, this industry was mainly made up of medicine stores, both prescription and over-the-counter drugs.
 But now there are cosmetics, vitamins, as well as services — audio and video consultations with doctors and chats with bots.

 As the ePharmacy niche is still poorly represented on the market, there is an opportunity for growth.
 Therefore, you have a chance to create a product, which has no analogues on the market yet.

-Let’s talk about the features of the ePharmacy market that make it different from other mobile apps and how the market benefits can be used by startuppers.
+Let’s talk about the features of the ePharmacy market that make it different from other mobile apps and how the market benefits can be utilized by startups.
 A pharmacy app allows you to:

-Unlike most entertainment mobile apps, any pharmacy service has undeniable value — it brings benefits because people really need it.
-Using medicine delivery apps, people receive help: order medicines, consult with a doctor, keep a treatment history.
+Unlike entertainment apps, a pharmacy service has undeniable value — it brings benefits because people really need it.
+Using medicine delivery apps, people can get help ordering medicines, consult with a doctor, and keep a treatment history.

-Highlight this benefit in the vision and mission of your product: pharmacy apps save people in a difficult situation when they are sick and need support.
+Highlight this benefit in the vision and mission of your product: pharmacy apps save people in difficult situations when they are sick and most in need of support.
 In return, you get a loyal audience that understands the app’s benefits and will continue to use it.
 It means that you will receive a stable income by maintaining the product functions at the proper level.

 If you already have a pharmacy chain, the app will help you get more customers.